 Other Recent Developments.
 Commencing September 22, 2001, an infiltration of seawater into an excavation area on the west shore of Fort Point Channel has caused a delay of the completion of the affected segment of the I-90 (east-west) portion of the project.
-Preliminary analysis of this development has identified a minimum of a three-month extension to the I-90 schedule, extending the I-90 opening to December 2002 and project completion to March 2005.
-This analysis is preliminary and the final impact of the infiltration on construction schedule and costs has yet to be determined.
+Remedial efforts now appear to have succeeded in blocking the infiltration.
+Current analysis of this development has identified a minimum of a four-month extension to the I-90 schedule, extending the I-90 opening to January 2003 and project completion to April 2005.
+It is estimated that the cost impact of this schedule delay is approximately \$61 million, to be provided for within the project's contingency accounts.
+This analysis is not complete and the final impact of the infiltration on construction schedule and costs has yet to be determined.

 The October 2001 finance plan includes in the funding sources for the Central Artery/Ted Williams Tunnel project a total of \$365 million from the Massachusetts Port Authority, representing the purchase price to be paid by the Port Authority to the Commonwealth in exchange for the transfer to the Port Authority of certain roadway assets at Boston-Logan International Airport constructed or improved as part of the project.
 The Commonwealth is authorized (subject to legislative enactment of a terms bill) to issue general obligation notes in anticipation of eventual receipt of these amounts, and the Central Artery/Ted Williams Tunnel Project is authorized to spend in anticipation of those payments.
 Approximately \$160 million of the amount has already been paid by the Port Authority.
 The remaining amount of approximately \$205 million is scheduled to be paid in one installment of approximately \$105 million on December 31, 2002 and two installments of \$50 million each on December 31, 2003 and December 31, 2004.
 The flights of the two commercial airliners which were hijacked by terrorists on September 11, 2001 and used to destroy the World Trade Center in New York City had originated at Boston-Logan International Airport.
 In the wake of the attack, the Port Authority continues to experience reduced air operations and revenues as well as increases in certain expenses, the duration and ultimate financial impact of which cannot currently be predicted.
 The outstanding debt of the Port Authority has been placed on watch status, with negative implications, by the national credit rating services.
-In addition, it is possible that claims will be asserted against the Port Authority for damages arising from the events of September 11, 2001.
+With respect to claims that may be asserted against the Port Authority for damages arising from the terrorist-related aircraft crashes of September 11, 2001, the federal Aviation and Transportation Security Act enacted November 19, 2001 caps the Port Authority's liability at the limits of the liability insurance coverage maintained by the Port Authority.
 Under present circumstances there may be a material question whether the Port Authority will be able to pay to the Commonwealth in full and at the times provided the remaining installments of its obligation to purchase roadway assets included in the project.